 Root Canals in Culver City, CA

-Root canals, also known as endodontic treatment, involves the removal of infected dental pulp to save a severely damaged or decayed tooth.
+Root canals, also known as endodontic treatment, involve the removal of infected dental pulp to save a severely damaged or decayed tooth.
 Where a dental filling cannot fix a tooth, root canal treatment is usually the next alternative.
 Root canals are an excellent way to avoid extraction and lengthy tooth replacement processes.
-Within two appointments, you can restore the function of your tooth while at the same time, eliminating dental pain.
+Within two appointments, you can restore the function of your tooth while at the same time eliminating dental pain.

 Here at Toothopia Dental, we have a well-experienced and enthusiastic team ready to tackle your dental care challenges and help you rebuild your oral health.
 Our board-certified oral surgeon has performed thousands of successful root canals, and you can be confident that you’ll be in good hands.